ilkkamtk/web-ohjelmoinnin-perusteet/ts-bundler.md

 </html>
 ```

-5. Create your entry point TypeScript file, `index.ts`, where you can import and use your `greeting` function:
+5. Create your entry point TypeScript file named `index.ts`.
+In this file you'll import and use the `greeting` function:
 ```typescript
 import greeting from './functions/greeting';